 This is a guideline that may help professionals as well as those who may be suffering from substance use problems.
 If you recognize these signs and symptoms, seek medical assistance as soon as possible.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Tolerance, Dependence, and Addiction

 As we gain more understanding about substance use disorders, it is important to define some terms.
 This knowledge may help individuals assess their conditions objectively and seek help when they need it.
 Tolerance, dependence, and addiction are often terms that people use interchangeably.
 Some of the key differences describe the degree of substance use or the severity of the substance use disorder.

 - Tolerance: Tolerance occurs when continued drug or alcohol use affects the brain’s chemical composition.
 Because of these changes, people may need to use more drugs or alcohol to feel the same effects they once felt.
 This increased tolerance often leads to dependence.